ges-cs01/python_scripts/README.md

     python3 translatoe.py file.txt

 This will generate a translatoe.csv.
-Very handy to load it in Google Sheets and swiftly translate multiple words using the function [=GOOGLETRANSLATE(cell; "original_lang"; "destiny_lang")](https://support.google.com/docs/answer/3093331?hl=en) and the [fill handle](https://support.microsoft.com/en-us/office/copy-a-formula-by-dragging-the-fill-handle-in-excel-for-mac-dd928259-622b-473f-9a33-83aa1a63e218) tool of a cell that automatically extend formulas.
+Very handy to load it in Google Sheets and swiftly translate multiple words using the function [=GOOGLETRANSLATE(cell; "source_lang"; "target_lang")](https://support.google.com/docs/answer/3093331?hl=en) and the [fill handle](https://support.microsoft.com/en-us/office/copy-a-formula-by-dragging-the-fill-handle-in-excel-for-mac-dd928259-622b-473f-9a33-83aa1a63e218) tool of a cell that automatically extend formulas.